monique-cyber501/TryHackMe-Journey/beginner-room-01/README.md

 - Understanding file permissions

 ##  Reflections
 A great start to learning how analysts investigate systems and uncover key data.
+While this was a beginner-level room, I noticed how even simple attack vectors rely on human assumptions, like misnamed files or unguarded directories, This gave me a greater appreciation for the importance of layered defenses and not relying soley on tools.

 ##  Screenshot